fission/docs.fission.io/docs/content/en/docs/triggers/message-queue-trigger/aws-sqs.md

 ---
-title: "Aws SQS"
+title: "AWS SQS"
 draft: false
 weight: 78
 ---

-This tutorial will demonstrate how to use a aws sqs trigger to invoke a function.
+This tutorial will demonstrate how to use a AWS SQS trigger to invoke a function.
 We'll assume you have Fission and Kubernetes installed with AWS SQS Queue integration installed.
 If not, please head over to the [install guide]({{% ref "../../installation/_index.en.md" %}}).